-Looking for the best and delicious places to eat in Pasadena, California?
+Looking for delicious places to eat in Pasadena, California?

-The restaurants listed below are some of our favorite places to eat in Pasadena.
-These are in no specific order to these.
-We love to mix it up with hole-in-wall spots, quick take-out places, casual sit-down dining, and some upscale restaurants that won us over during the years.
-No need for Tripadvisor.
+In this guide, we are sharing some delicious places to eat in Pasadena.
+You find a mix of hole-in-wall spots, quick takeout spots, food trucks, casual sit-down dining, and some upscale restaurants that won us over the years.

 Places to Eat in Pasadena, CA